Australian Doctors International

-Founded in 2000, ADI's goal is to improve the health of people in remote and rural areas of Papua New Guinea.
+Founded in 2000, ADI's goal is to improve the health of people in remote and rural areas of Papua New Guinea (PNG).
 ADI specialises in Doctor Supervised Integrated Health Patrols, deploying volunteer doctors and health managers to work in partnership with local health providers to provide medical treatment to save lives and reduce suffering, community health education to reduce preventable illness and disease, and training to build the capacity of local health workers.

 It was founded in 2000 by former Manly Mayor, politician and general practitioner, Dr Peter Macdonald.
 The organisation first started working in Western Province in partnership with the Catholic Diocese of Daru-Kiunga to help support their rural health network and services.
 In 2011 ADI expanded its program to remote and rural areas of New Ireland Province in partnership with the Provincial Government.